East Wanneroo Proposed Urbanisation - Frequently Asked Questions

 Do I have to develop my land for urban use, once the structure plans, rezonings and DCP’s are completed?

-What can I do with my land prior to the finalisation of the District Structure Plan for the area?
+What can I do with my land prior to urban development taking place?

 How might the proposed planning changes for East Wanneroo affect my Council rates?